 As proof of a legal transaction with a value of more than RON 250 only documentary evidence is admitted, though there are certain exceptions where witness evidence is also accepted.

-Until such time as it may be declared false, a document in authentic form provides conclusive proof, in dealings with any person, of the findings of fact made personally by the person who authenticated the document in accordance with law.
-But statements made by the parties and recorded in an authentic document stand as proof only until proof of the contrary.
+Until such time as it may be declared false, a document in authentic form provides conclusive proof, in dealings with any person, of the findings of fact made personally by the person who authenticated the document in accordance with the law.
+But statements made by the parties and recorded in an authentic document constitute proof only until it is proven otherwise.

-Where there are presumptions left to the discretion of the court, the court may rely on them only if they have the weight and strength to render the alleged fact probable; such presumptions may be accepted only where the law admits witness evidence.
+Where there are presumptions left to the discretion of the judge, the judge may rely on them only if they have the weight and strength to render the alleged fact probable; such presumptions may be accepted only where the law admits witness evidence.

 The Code of Civil Procedure does not lay down grounds on which a witness might refuse to testify, but merely specifies persons who cannot be heard as witnesses and persons who are exempt from appearing as witnesses.
-Please see the answer to question 2.11.
+See answer to question 2.11.

 The court will fine a witness who fails to appear or refuses to testify.
 When a witness fails to appear in response to the first summons, the court may issue a warrant to have the person brought into court (mandat de aducere).
 In urgent matters, the court may issue such a warrant even for the first hearing.

-If a person fails to appear or refuses to answer questions, the court may take that as a full admission or only initial evidence in favour of the party who proposed that the witness be called.
+If a person fails to appear or refuses to answer questions, the court may take that as a full admission or only as initial evidence in favour of the party who proposed the questioning called.

-The following cannot be witnesses: blood relatives and relatives by marriage up to and including the third degree of kinship; spouses, former spouses, persons engaged to be married or cohabiting partners; persons in relations of enmity or in relations of interest with either party; persons subject to a court order depriving them of the right to manage their property (sub interdicţie judecătorească); and persons convicted of perjury.
+The following cannot be witnesses: blood relatives and relatives by marriage up to and including the third degree of kinship; spouses, former spouses, persons engaged to be married or cohabiting partners; persons in relations of enmity or in relations of interest with either party; persons declared as not having legal capacity (sub interdicție judecătorească); and persons convicted of perjury.
 In lawsuits concerning filiation, divorce and other family relations, the court may hear blood relatives and relatives by marriage, with the exception of descendants.

 The following are exempt from appearing as witnesses:

-If the party who submitted a document insists on using it even though it has been alleged to be false and that allegation has not been withdrawn, and if there has been an indication of the author of the forgery or an accomplice, the court may suspend the trial and at once forward the allegedly false document to the responsible prosecutor’s office, with a report drawn up for the purpose, in order to have the forgery investigated.
-Where criminal proceedings cannot be brought or continued, the inquiry into the forgery will be conducted by the civil court itself.
+If the party who submitted a document insists on using it even though it has been alleged to be false and that allegation has not been withdrawn, and if there has been an indication as to the author of the forgery or an accomplice, the court may suspend proceedings and at once forward the allegedly false document to the competent prosecutor’s office together with a report drawn up in support of a request to have the forgery investigated.
+Where criminal proceedings cannot be brought or continued, the inquiry into the forgery will be conducted by the civil court.

 On the other hand, the court will impose a fine on the author of a challenge made in bad faith to the writing or signature of a document or to the authenticity of an audio or video recording.

-In assessing witness statements, the court will take into account the witnesses’ sincerity and the circumstances in which the facts that form the subject-matter of their statements came to their knowledge.
-If from the proceedings the court suspects that a witness committed perjury or was bribed, it will draw up a report and refer the matter to the responsible prosecution body.
+In assessing witness statements, the court will take into account the witnesses’ sincerity and the circumstances in which the facts that form the subject matter of their statements came to their knowledge.
+If from the proceedings the court suspects that a witness committed perjury or was bribed, it will draw up a report and refer the matter to the competent prosecution body.

-If either party admits a fact which the opposing party used as grounds for their application or defence, the admission is evidence.
-An admission made in court is full evidence against the person who made it; the court must take account of the entire admission, and cannot separate parts of it unless they relate to separate facts that have no connection with each other.
-Out‑of‑court admissions can be freely assessed by the court.
-They are subject to the admissibility and evidence‑taking requirements governing other evidence under the ordinary law.
+If either party admits a fact which the opposing party used as grounds for their application or defence, the admission constitutes evidence.
+An admission made in court constitutes full evidence against the person who made it and cannot be taken into account in separate parts unless they relate to separate facts that have no connection with each other.
+Out-of-court admissions can be freely assessed by the court.
+They are subject to the admissibility and evidence-taking requirements governing other evidence under ordinary law.

-The court may agree to have either party summoned to be questioned regarding their own actions if that is relevant to a decision in the case.
+The court may agree to have either party summoned to be questioned regarding personal facts if they are deemed relevant for the resolution of the case.